Sofya Zhuk: 2018–19

-Zhuk reached the second round of qualifying at the Australian Open, losing to Magdalena Frech of Poland, before heading to Newport Beach in California for their inaugural WTA 125K series tournament.
-She reached her first 125K final in this event where, after taking the first set, she eventually fell to Danielle Collins, six years her senior, in three sets.
+Zhuk reached the second round of qualifying at the Australian Open, losing to Magdalena Fręch of Poland, before heading to Newport Beach in California for their inaugural WTA 125 tournament.
+She reached her first $125k final in this event where, after taking the first set, she eventually fell to Danielle Collins, six years her senior, in three sets.

 Collins was her nemesis again when they played at Indian Wells, after both had defeated seeded players.
-Zhuk recorded her very first WTA Tour win when she defeated Alizé Cornet in the first round, and followed that by beating 18th seed Magdalena Rybarikova in the second round.
+Zhuk recorded her first WTA Tour win when she defeated Alizé Cornet in the first round, and followed that by beating 18th seed Magdalena Rybarikova in the second round.
 Zhuk's second to last service game in that match took well over 20 minutes, with 12 deuces and 30 points.
 Rybarikova saved eleven match points during the game, before finally winning on only her second break point.
 Zhuk promptly broke back, and then served out to win in three sets.
 Collins, though having beaten 15th seed Madison Keys in the second round, always had the advantage in their third round clash, winning in straight sets.
 Zhuk nevertheless reached her career-high ranking of 123 after this defeat.
 She then went to the Premier Mandatory tournament in Miami, where she lost in the first round of qualifying.

 In the European Grand Slam tournaments, she lost in the first qualifying round of the French Open to Valentini Grammatikopoulou, and in the final qualifying round for Wimbledon to Vitalia Diatchenko, having had her revenge on Grammatikopoulou in the first round.

 2020

-In 2020, Zhuk announced that she had paused her tennis career because of ongoing injury with possibly of coming back in the future.
+In 2020, Zhuk announced that she had paused her tennis career because of ongoing injury with possibility of coming back in the future.